 To begin the application process, you must submit the online SCA Supplemental Application.

 Step 2: Submit Supplemental Materials via the SlideRoom Application

 In addition to the SCA Supplemental Application for Admission, all applicants are required to submit supplemental materials via the SlideRoom Application.
 Please be sure to submit the SlideRoom Application titled: "Interactive Entertainment B.A.
 Program — Current USC Transfer Applicants".
 All materials must be submitted via the SlideRoom application and any materials sent by mail or email will not be considered.

 Step 3: Submit a Copy of Your STARS Report

-Please submit a PDF copy of your STARS report via the "Forms" section of the SlideRoom application.
+Please submit a PDF copy of your STARS report in the SlideRoom application.

 You can save any document as a PDF (for free).
 Once you have your STARS Report ready to save as a PDF, click to print and then choose “Save as PDF” instead of selecting a printer.